ddev/ddev-drupal-contrib/README.md

 "Error: unknown command":

 The commands from this addon are available when the project type a valid `drupal` type.
-Below, is an example `.ddev/config.yaml` for a Drupal 10 project.
+Make sure this the `type` configuration is correctly set in `.ddev/config.yaml`:

 ```yaml
 type: drupal